maidstone-hackspace/maidstone-hackspace/README.md

 push your changes to your github account and create a pull request back into the main branch where it can be reviewed and merged if everything is okay.

-The simplest way to setup this site locally to test and make changes is to run.
+The simplest way to setup this site is to use docker so please install that from this site https://docs.docker.com/engine/installation/ and make sure the quick start guide works https://docs.docker.com/machine/get-started/ then you can use the commands below to test and make changes.

     docker build -t maidstone-hackspace .
     docker run -p 5000:5000 maidstone-hackspace